-YHG follows Safer Recruitment practices and ensures all procedures take account of safeguarding children and vulnerable adults.
+YHG follows Safer Recruitment practices and ensures all procedures take account of safeguarding children and adults at risk.

-All appropriate staff will be subject to the relevant Disclosure and Barring Service (DBS) checks and updates in line with best practice.
+All appropriate colleagues will be subject to the relevant Disclosure and Barring Service (DBS) checks and updates in line with best practice.
 All relevant job roles will include safeguarding within the role profile.